Statistical regions of Montenegro

 Regions are not administrative divisions per se; they are used for statistical and analytical purposes, to help create the outline for more uniform economic development of Montenegro.
 This official definition of the regions of Montenegro is one of many definitions that are in everyday use in the country.
 However, this division into three regions is most widespread:

 List

 Central Region

 This region consists of six municipalities.
-It is the most populous of the regions, and contains the capital of Podgorica, historical capital of Cetinje, and the industrial center of Nikšić.
-Most of Montenegrin economic, cultural, educational and administration base is located within the region.
+It is the most populous of the regions, and contains the capital of Podgorica, the historical capital of Cetinje, and the industrial center of Nikšić.
+Most of the Montenegrin economic, cultural, educational and administration base is located within the region.

 Prominent tribal, historical and geographical subregions in the central region are: Nikšići (Župa, Rudine), Golija, Banjani, Grahovo, Krivošije, Brda (Piperi, Rovca, Bratonožići, Kuči, Bjelopavlići, Lijeva rijeka), Zeta (Upper and Lower), Skenderija, Malesija, Old Montenegro (Pješivci, Čevo, Cuce, Bjelice, Njeguši, Cetinje field, Ceklin, Komani, Zagarač, Lješani and Rijeka).